idanmoradarthas/CircularStatistics/README.md

 Most of the theory and inspiration for this code was motivated by the quoted book above.

 # Distance Between Angles
-Inorder to calculate distance between angles I used and code presented in this work:
+Inorder to calculate distance between angles I used the code presented in this work:

 Lior Kogan, “Circular Values Math and Statistics with C++11”.
 CodeProject, CodeProject, 27 Apr 2013, https://www.codeproject.com/Articles/190833/Circular-Values-Math-and-Statistics-with-Cplusplus